evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 ### Example

-My team uses Application Insight called `iac-foobar-dev-ai` deployed to `iac-foobar-dev-rg`.
-We use `iac-foobar-dev-infra-kv` to infrastructure related sensitive configuration elements.
+My team uses Application Insights called `iac-foobar-dev-ai` deployed to `iac-foobar-dev-rg`.
+We use `iac-foobar-dev-infra-kv` for infrastructure related sensitive configuration.
-If I want to create new data-source with Application Insight service to Grafana, I will need to find 2 Application Insight information elements:
+If I want to create new data-source with Application Insights service to Grafana, I will need to find 2 Application Insights configuration elements:

-* Application Insight `Application ID`
+* Application Insights `Application ID`
 * Create new `API Key`

-### Find Application Insight Application ID
+### Find Application Insights Application ID

-You can find your Application Insight Application ID at the portal under `API Access` right menu item.
+You can find your Application Insights `Application ID` at the portal under `API Access` right menu item.
 Or you can use `az cli` to get this information.

 ```bash
 az monitor app-insights component show --app iac-foobar-dev-ai -g iac-foobar-dev-rg --query appId -o tsv